opentext/appworks-js/README.md

 ````
     create(path: string, successCallback: (result: boolean), errorCallback?: (result: Error))
 ````
 Create a new file or directory at the provided path.
-In the case of file creation a file extension must be provided.
-In the case of new directory creation a trailing slash is required in the supplied path.
+In the case of file creation a file extension must be provided (e.g. `../myNewImage.jpg`), and in the case of new directory creation a trailing slash is required in the supplied path (e.g. `../myDir/`).
 Any extra directories specified in the path that do not currently exist will be created for you.
 This method does not support overwriting existing files/directories. <b>Use of relative paths will result in an error being thrown.</b>
 - <b>path</b>: a new file path that has a non empty file extension, or a new directory path that ends with a trailing slash